-Such errors, in turn, set the stage for a variety of malignancies, particularly in the intestines.
+Such errors, in turn, set the stage for a variety of malignancies, including gynecological and urological cancers.
+But the largest risk by far is for cancer to arise in the intestines.
 They are the body’s most proliferative tissues, which regenerate every three to four weeks.
 Lynch syndrome sufferers have up to an 80% risk of developing colorectal cancer during their lifetimes—20 times the usual risk.
 Recent estimates suggest that 1 in 370 people in the United States could have Lynch syndrome.
 In addition, some 20% of sporadic (non-inherited) colorectal cancers are also caused by MMR defects

 I think in the future we could be able to manage cancer like we can now manage HIV, and allow patients to live a normal life

 Over the last 25 years, Dr. Edelmann has created a variety of mouse models of Lynch syndrome by systematically knocking out, or disabling, each of the genes known to be involved in MMR.
 Those models greatly increased our understanding of both inherited and sporadic colorectal cancer.
 But they had fallen short in mimicking the key molecular, genetic, and clinical aspects of Lynch syndrome in humans, which limited progress towards new therapies.